-Legoland Florida, which is about an hour's drive from Orlando, offers a low-key holiday event with a huge Christmas tree made out of Lego blocks, the show, “Holly Jolly Jubilee,” appearances by Santa and a Kids' "New Year's Eve" (that will actually take place at a kid-friendly 7 p.m.) featuring fireworks and music.
-The holiday season at Legoland starts on November 29, 2020 and is presented on select dates until December 31.
+Legoland Florida, which is about an hour's drive from Orlando, offers a low-key holiday event with a huge Christmas tree made out of Lego blocks, the show, “The Very Merry Mix Up,” appearances by Santa and a Kids' "New Year's Eve" (that will actually take place at a kid-friendly 7 p.m.) featuring fireworks and music.
+The holiday season at Legoland starts on November 27, 2020 and is presented on select dates until December 31.

 As at its sister park, SeaWorld Orlando, Rudolph the Red-Nosed Reindeer will also fly into Busch Gardens.
 Visitors can meet him and his friends at Rudolph’s Winter Wonderland from November 20 to January 3, 2021.
 They can also meet Rudolph's boss, Santa, and check out the twinkling lights and other festive decorations.
 The park presents the shows, “Three Kings Journey” and “Elmo’s Christmas Wish.”
 Busch Gardens Tampa is presenting its annual ice skating production, “Christmas on Ice,” in an outdoor theater this year.